C-Adam/Coding-Notes/JavaScript/Note.md

 greeterHey("Jonas"); //We then call this function with the the name argument and it uses both parameters stored to print the full greeting to the console: Hey Jonas

+Greet("Hey")("Adam");//This is the same as the above since we are calling both functions however it is more compact but less readable.

 const arrGreet = greeting => name => console.log(`${greeting} ${name}`); //This is how to return functions in arrow functions

 arrGreet("Hi")("Adam");